History of WCIR, Beckley, West Virginia

 The original general manager was Thomas K. Martin (who died at age 68 in 2002).
 The original announcers were Thomas K. Martin and Carlos Garten.
 Dan Sessler (later a sales representative for Harris Corporation) was heard on Sunday mornings; he later became chief engineer and manager of the station.
 John Sherrod was the original chief engineer.

-Sometime during the first year of operation, the station switched to a country music format (except for the midday religious programming).
+Sometime during the first year of operation, the station switched to a country music format except for religious programming in the the midday.

 On October 27, 1969, WCIR switched frequencies from 1060 to 1070.
-The change allowed the station to operate with 10,000 watts sunrise to sunset; on 1060 kHz the station was required to decrease power to 1,000 watts during critical hours (the first and last two hours of the broadcast day).
+The change allowed the station to operate with 10,000 watts sunrise to sunset; on 1060 kHz the station had been required to decrease power to 1,000 watts during critical hours (the first and last two hours of the daytime broadcasting period).

 The staff of the station at that time consisted of Waldron; Martin; Lee Daugherty, program director; Roger Fox, chief engineer; Bob McKeehan, sales manager; Jerry Wickline, news director and announcer; Gene Ellison, account executive and announcer; Betty Elkins, bookkeeper; Dan Sessler, assistant engineer and announcer; Vickie Pringle, secretary.